JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 * [Reference](#reference)

 ## Introduction
-  In the last years, the continuous development of compact particle accelerators based on wakefield laser acceleration (LWFA) has promoted contributions to fundamental and applied research [[1, 2]](#reference), ], including possible future use in proton therapy and hadron therapy [[3, 4]](#reference)and in the production of radioisotopes for nuclear medicine [[5, 6]](#reference).
-In this approach, ultrafast high-intensity laser pulses focused on a gas target to create a plasma wave with longitudinal electric fields able to accelerate electrons [[7, 8]](#reference).
-The advances in high-peak-power tabletop lasers in the last years and the high longitudinal electric fields (up to ∼1 TV/m) supported by plasma waves attracted attention to LWFA as a compact alternative for RF conventional accelerators [[9]](#reference).

-Institutions in North America, Europe, and Asia [[2]](#reference). have sought advances in the field of LWFA and other plasma acceleration schemes from.
-In Latin America, our research group pioneered the implementation of a laser-plasma accelerator at the Institute of Energy and Nuclear Research (IPEN) [[10]](#reference).Our main objective is to produce electron beams with energy up to tens of megaelectron volts per LWFA.
-By bremsstrahlung, Electron beams with those energies are able to produce $\gamma$ radiation to induce a $^{100} Mo(\gamma , n) ^{99} Mo$ photonuclear reaction as a future application [[11]](#reference).

-Currently, we are focusing efforts on several developments required for a LWFA installation, such as computational simulation support [[12–14]](#reference), a source of high-peak-power laser pulses [[15]](#reference), proper gaseous and plasma target creation [[16, 17]](#reference), and development and implementation of diagnostic tools to assist and monitor the experiments [[18, 19]](#reference).
-The development of diagnostic tools is very important for a better understanding of the laser-plasma interaction [[20]](#reference).
-Diagnostic efficiency is crucial, as instabilities in both targets and laser pulses can result in low reproducibility of LWFA processes and impair the quality of accelerated electron beams [[21]](#reference).
-Among the various non-perturbing optical methods that can be used to diagnose the gaseous target [[22-25]](#reference), interferometry is a very accurate technique capable of quantifying very small optical path differences and therefore suitable for measuring density variations in LWFA targets [[26, 27]](#reference) and laser-induced plasmas [[20]](#reference).

-The *Interferometry Analysis - LIP* and *Interferometry Analysis - Gas-Jet* were developed due to this need for a new diagnostic tool to aid in the characterization of the supersonic jet of gas, quickly and reliably.
-Both software were developed by our research group as part of the work to implementation of a laser-plasma accelerator at the Nuclear and Energy Research Institute (IPEN).
+  The development of diagnostic tools is very important for a better understanding of laser-plasma interactions [[1]](#reference).
+An accurate diagnostic is crucial, as instabilities in both target and laser pulses can result in low reproducibility of processes and impair the quality of the intended interaction [[2]](#reference).
+Among the various non-perturbing optical methods that can be used to diagnose a gaseous target [[3-6]](#reference), interferometry is a very accurate technique capable of quantifying very small optical path differences and, therefore, suitable for measuring density variations of gases [[7, 8]](#reference) and laser-induced plasmas [[1]](#reference).
+The main drawback of the technique is that returns the integrated phase along the light path, requiring deconvolution methods for retrieving the target density profile.
+The software “Interferometry Analysis – LIP” was developed due to the need for a new diagnostic tool to aid in the characterization of supersonic gas jets, quickly and reliably.
+It was developed by our research group as part of the work to implement a laser-plasma accelerator infrastructure at the Nuclear and Energy Research Institute (IPEN), in Brazil.

 ## Installation
 The *Interferometry Analysis - LIP* software was developed in Python 3.11.
 The use of this algorithm requires the installation of the following packages: [NumPy](https://numpy.org/) [[9]](#reference), [Scipy](https://scipy.org/) [[10]](#reference) and [PyAbel](https://pyabel.readthedocs.io/en/latest/index.html) [[11]](#reference) for data processing, [Pillow](https://pypi.org/project/Pillow/) [[12]](#reference) and Scikit-image [[13]](#reference) for the procrssing of interferogram images, [Matplotlib](https://matplotlib.org/stable/index.html) [[14]](#reference) to plot results, and [PySimpleGui](https://www.pysimplegui.org/en/latest/) to create the user's template.

-TUsers also can create a single .exe file using the [pyinstaller](https://pyinstaller.org/en/stable/) package trought the follow terminal command:
+Users also can create a single .exe file using the [pyinstaller](https://pyinstaller.org/en/stable/) package trought the follow terminal command:

-<code>   pyinstaller --onefile -w IntAnalysis_LIP_v1.py                </code>
+<code>   pyinstaller --onefile -w IntAnalysis_LIP_v1.2.py                </code>

-Users who do not use Python IDEs can utilize the software through the executable file available for download.
+Users who do not use Python IDEs can utilize the software through the executable file available for download [here](https://drive.google.com/file/d/1KXjkSNreBf5OsbCz0-O0pDPYxaD-Rx6_/view?usp=sharing)

 ## How to use it
-The “Interferometry Analysis – Gas-Jet” has a graphical interface to facilitate its use, and this section provide a simple review of the software's functions and how to employ them.
+The “Interferometry Analysis – LIP” has a graphical interface to facilitate its use, and this section provide a simple review of the software's functions and how to employ them.

 ### Main Screen